 Erin Kane is the publishing manager at Ballantine and assists Kara Welsh and Kim Hovey.
 She acquires inspirational self-help and memoir, pop-psychology, true crime, and upmarket women’s fiction.
 Titles on her list include the memoir The Opposite of Butterfly Hunting by actress and activist Evanna Lynch and the upcoming Raising Hell, Living Well, a cultural criticism and guide to living with intention by Jessica Elefante.
 She loves to see lenses that open up new ways of approaching the world in both fiction and nonfiction.
 After a brief run with Scholastic, she joined the Ballantine team in 2017.

 Jesse Shuman (he/him) is an editor and assists Kara Cesare.
-Some of the books Jesse has acquired and/or edited include First Time for Everything by Henry Fry, the international bestseller The Things We Do to Our Friends by Heather Darwent, the New York Times Editors’ Choice selection Solomon’s Crown by Natasha Siegel, Small Joys by Elvin James Mensah, as well as forthcoming novels by Alexia Arthurs, Jinwoo Chong, Callie Kazumi, and Shelly Jay Shore.
-At Ballantine, Jesse acquires literary and upmarket fiction with an emphasis on queer voices, as well as select nonfiction in pop culture, memoir, and essays.
-His taste in fiction spans many genres: coming-of-age, psychological suspense, historical, speculative, family sagas, adventure stories, and romantic comedy.
-He loves books that combine strong narrative momentum with fierce imagination, captivating prose, or a distinctive voice.
+Some of the books Jesse has edited include First Time for Everything by Henry Fry, the international bestseller The Things We Do to Our Friends by Heather Darwent, the New York Times Editors’ Choice selection Solomon’s Crown by Natasha Siegel, Small Joys by Elvin James Mensah.
+His upcoming list includes novels by Alexia Arthurs, Jinwoo Chong, Megan Cummins, Callie Kazumi, and Shelly Jay Shore.
+At Ballantine, Jesse acquires literary and upmarket fiction with an emphasis on queer voices, as well as select nonfiction.
+His taste in fiction spans many genres: coming-of-age, psychological suspense, historical, speculative, family sagas, adventure stories, and romantic comedy—anything that combines strong narrative momentum with fierce imagination, captivating prose, or a distinctive voice.
 Before joining Ballantine in 2018, he worked at Knopf and A Public Space.